Chrom3D/INC-tutorial/README.md

 processing_scripts/NCHG_hic/NCHG -m 50000 -p chr18_bead_interactions.intra.nocen.bedpe > chr18_bead_interactions.intra.nocen.NCHG.out
 python processing_scripts/NCHG_fdr_oddratio_calc.py chr18_bead_interactions.intra.nocen.NCHG.out fdr_bh 2 0.01 > chr18_bead_interactions.intra.nocen.NCHG.sig
 ```
 Here, `NCHG` is used to determine statistically singificant interactions between beads. `-m 50000` gives the minimum interaction length (in bp), `-p chr18_bead_interactions.intra.nocen.bedpe` specifies the input file.
 The output is redirected into the file `chr18_bead_interactions.intra.nocen.NCHG.sig`.
 The `NCHG` program uses the Non-central Hypergeometric distribution to determine statistically singificant interactions.
 This model takes into account the total number of interactions on the chromosome, the number of interactions for the two involved beads, and the genomic/linear distance between the two beads.
+The `processing_scripts/NCHG_fdr_oddratio_calc.py` script is used to select significant interactions after multiple testing correction using the Benjamini-Hochberg method (`fdr_bh`) at the 0.01 level, and with an overserved/expected ratio of 2.

 ```diff
 !If you are stuck at this point, you can copy nesessary files to proceed with the remaining steps by: